pauljeter/pauljeter-astro/src/content/blog/management-101-attracting-people-to-work-for-you.md

 - Support local bootcamps.

-**Important:** Don’t treat this as a transactional hiring strategy.
-If your primary goal is recruiting, it won’t work.
+**Important:** Don't treat this as a transactional hiring strategy.
+If your primary goal is recruiting, it won't work.
 Show up because you care about your local ecosystem.
 The hiring benefits come *later*.

 ---